 A number of new standards and amendments to standards and interpretations are effective for future periods and have not been applied in preparing these consolidated financial statements.
+Management is assessing the impact on the Company's consolidated financial statements.

 Financial instruments